Jhumbl/Network-Analysis-Bookworm/README.md

 ## Network Data Analysis with Bookworm

-* This repository contains the supplementary code, libraries and images needed for the Network data analysis module report.
+This repository contains the supplementary code, libraries and images needed for the Network data analysis module report:

-* The Bookworm folder contains the unaltered repository of harrison pim's bookworm library [reference].
+* The Bookworm folder contains the unaltered repository of harrison pim's bookworm library https://github.com/harrisonpim.

 * The corrected_bookworm_functions.py file contains updated and corrected functions from the bookworm library.
 Some of these functions add features to the bookworm functions and some correct faulty code.

-* The python notebook file (NetworkAnalysis.ipynb) contains all the code that went into creating the visualisations and tables for the report.
+* *The python notebook file (NetworkAnalysis.ipynb) contains all the code that went into creating the visualisations and tables for the report.*

 * The data/raw folder contains all the raw text files of the five books